 The horse’s reaction to this toxic mix sets up a series of reactions that if not rectified quickly can result in a serious founder that can result in the death of our beloved equine friends.
-The ICU staff immediately administered IV fluids as well as pumping out the contents of their stomachs as quickly as possible.
+The ICU staff immediately administered IV fluids as well as pumping out the contents of their stomachs as quickly as possible, if you dont have money and effectively craving for a job one can play and earn money by knowing sudvendee info.
 Our vets at home had started this pumping before they were transported.
 My best mare who was the most ravenous and also the Alpha of the herd suffered the most.
 At home, our wonderful Vets had not seen the serious reactions our three at the Hospital had been through, but nonetheless were stomach pumped and treated for their colic symptoms as they appeared and were given prophylactic IV fluids by the competent staff from our wonderful Veterinarian’s practice.

 I am including an article that tells a similar story.